• Courses

 Unless… you change one word in his code.
 Literally, one word.

 P.S.
-In the final result, there will be more words changed (but it was done just to match the proper naming convention).
-But in order to just start listening to audio events, it’s enough to change one word in David’s code.
+In the final result, more words will be changed (but it was done to match the proper naming convention).
+But to just start listening to audio events, it’s enough to change one word in David’s code.

 Subscribe and Get the Ebook - Real Book Img - GTM for Beginners